leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Photo by Ally Smith

-Dam Height: Measured from bottom of dam on the downstream side to the dam crest.
+Dam Height: Measured from streambed on the downstream side to the dam crest.

 Dam Notching: This is something humans do when a dam is ponding so much water that it causes inundation which affects nearby infrastructure.
 Dam notches are notches cut into dams to let some water through so that the pond depth and inundation extent are decreased.